 It's here!!
 Our November roundup of This Month in SWA 🎉

-- Want to make sure you don't miss it?
+- Want to make sure you don't miss the next roundup?
 Subscribe to the feed.

 - Want to contribute items for roundup?
 Submit this custom issue.

 - Want to catch up on past posts?
 Browse past editions.

 - Want to catch up on past livestreams?
 Watch standup recordings